 - Closed-Captioned and Transcript Option Streaming Video

 - Downloadable Audiobooks, eBooks

-- Magnification Reader: features include adjustable contrast, size and focus.
+- Magnification Reader (currently at Downtown only): features include adjustable contrast, size and focus.
 The reader is paired with a 20" color monitor.

 - Microsoft Narrator and Microsoft Magnifier, available on all public computers.